ViennaRNA/ViennaRNA/README.md

 implemented algorithms directly without the need of calling an executable program.
 The necessary requirements are determined at configure time and particular languages may be deactivated automatically, if the requirements are not met.
-You may also switch-off particular languages by passing the `--without-perl`, `--without-python`, and/or `--without-python2` configure options, e.g.
+Building the Python 2 interface is deactivated by default since Python 2 reached its end-of-life on January 1st, 2020.
+If for any reason you still want to build that interface, you may use the `--with-python2` configure option to turn it back on.
+You may also switch-off particular languages by passing the `--without-perl` and/or `--without-python` configure options, e.g.
 ```
 ./configure --without-perl --without-python
 ```